Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_header_source/05_global_objects.md

 The correct way is to declare using `extern` in a header file and define without this keyword in any choosen source file.

+`extern` can also be used for function declarations, but since functions have a distiction between declaration and definition it is not necessary.
+The keyword is required only for things that have no syntax for pure declaration.

 ## example project

 **global.hpp**